eltel/G/README.md

 * Clone this repo
 * Do `npm install` or 'yarn install' to install dependencies

-* Make sure you've installed create-react-app locally
+* Make sure you've installed create-react-app locally if none is available run 'npm install -g create-react-app'